Azure/azure-ai-cli/BOOK-OF-AI.md

 ◦ `ai chat assistant create --name MyFileAssistant --files "**/*.md"`
 ◦ `ai chat assistant update --files "**/*.txt"` or `--files "**/*.cs"` or `--files "**/*.ts"` ...

+◦ See that it created a vector store for the files
+◦ `ai chat assistant vector-store`
+◦ `ai chat assistant vector-store list`
+◦ `ai chat assistant vector-store get`

+◦ You can update the vector directly as well
+◦ `ai chat assistant vector-store update --file README.md`

 ◦ Use the assistant with file search
 ◦ `ai chat --user "..."`
 ◦ `ai chat --user "..." --interactive`